 b) that, taking into account Nos.
 22.5H and 22.5I, wherever the limits referred to in considering a) are exceeded by a non-GSO FSS system to which the limits apply without the agreement of the concerned administrations, this constitutes a violation of the obligations under No. 22.2;

-c) that ITU-R has developed Recommendation ITU-R S.1503 to provide a functional description to be used in developing software tools for determining the conformity of non-GSO FSS networks with limits contained in Article 22;
+c) that ITU-R developed Recommendation ITU-R S.1503 to provide a functional description to be used in developing epfd validation software for determining the conformity of non-GSO FSS systems with limits contained in Article 22;

+d) that ITU R continues to update Recommendation ITU R S.1503 for the epfd validation software to adequately model planned non-GSO FSS systems;

-d) that there is currently no software tool available to the Radiocommunication Bureau for epfd examinations;
+e) that there is currently epfd validation software available to the Radiocommunication Bureau corresponding to Recommendation ITU-R S.1503-2;

-e) that the Bureau has issued Circular Letters CR/176 and CR/182, which request additional information from non-GSO systems in order to examine them for compliance with the Article 22 epfd limits;

-f) that, since no epfd validation software is available, the Bureau has requested commitments from the notifying administrations that they will meet the epfd limits in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3, and that under these commitments the Bureau gives qualified favourable findings to their systems;

-g) that the Bureau is not in a position to perform its duties in relation to Nos.
-9.7A and 9.7B due to the lack of epfd validation software;

-h) that during the examination under Nos.
-9.35 and 11.31, the Bureau examines non-GSO FSS systems to ensure their compliance with the single-entry epfd limits given in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3,
+f) that there might be planned non-GSO FSS systems which cannot be adequately modelled by the latest epfd validation software available to the Bureau,

 resolves

-1 that since the Bureau is unable to examine non-GSO FSS systems subject to Nos.
-22.5C, 22.5D and 22.5F under Nos.
-9.35 and/or 11.31, the notifying administration shall send to the Bureau a commitment that the non-GSO FSS system complies with the limits given in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3 in addition to the information submitted under Nos.
-9.30 and 11.15;
+1 that when the epfd validation software available to the Bureau for epfd examinations cannot adequately model a non-geostationary satellite FSS system, the notifying administration of the system shall send to the Bureau a commitment that the system complies with the limits given in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3 as well as detailed technical description including the results of epfd calculation using existing epfd validation software, the results of epfd calculation using simulation software with adequate modelling of the non-geostationary satellite FSS system and identification of particular areas of the latest version of Recommendation ITU-R S.1503 that need to be reviewed and possibly revised;

-2 that the Bureau shall issue either a qualified favourable finding under No. 9.35 or a favourable finding with a date of review under No. 11.31 with respect to the limits contained in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3, if resolves 1 is satisfied, otherwise the non-GSO FSS system will receive a definitive unfavourable finding;
+2 that the Bureau shall issue a qualified favourable finding under No. 9.35 with respect to the limits contained in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3, if resolves 1 is satisfied, otherwise the non-GSO FSS system will receive a definitive unfavourable finding;

-3 that if an administration believes that a non-GSO FSS system, for which the commitment referred to in resolves 1 was sent, has the potential to exceed the limits given in Tables 22-1A, 22-1B, 22-1C, 22-1D, 22-1E, 22-2 and 22-3, it may request from the notifying administration additional information with regard to the compliance with the limits mentioned above.
-Both administrations shall cooperate to resolve any difficulties, with the assistance of the Bureau, if so requested by either of the parties, and may exchange any additional relevant information that may be available;

-4 that the Bureau shall determine coordination requirements between GSO FSS earth stations and non-GSO FSS systems under Nos.
+3 that the Bureau shall determine coordination requirements between GSO FSS earth stations and non-GSO FSS systems under Nos.
 9.7A and 9.7B based on bandwidth overlap, and GSO FSS earth station antenna maximum isotropic gain, G/T and emission bandwidth;